Riemannian Generative Decoder: Background

+where \(\KL\) is the Kullback-Leibler divergence.
 The decoder is trained by maximizing the ELBO to reconstruct \(x\) from samples of \(z \sim q_\phi(z\mid x)\).
 The KL term encourages the encoding distribution to match the prior, typically \(\mathcal{N}(0,I)\), while the stochasticity of \(q_\phi\) forces the decoder to be robust to perturbations in \(z\).
 Together, these constraints strengthen the smoothness bias across the encoder distribution.

-An alternative to the VAE is the Deep Generative Decoder \citep{schuster2023deep}, avoiding an encoder entirely.
-Each latent \(z_i\) is treated as a free parameter, and the model maximizes
+An alternative to the VAE is the Deep Generative Decoder (DGD; \citealt{schuster2023deep}), avoiding an encoder entirely.
+Each latent \(z_i\) is treated as a free parameter, and the model uses MAP estimation by maximizing $P(z,\theta,\phi|x)$, corresponding to maximizing the following in $z$, $\theta$ and $\phi$:

-via \textit{maximum likelihood} or \textit{maximum a posteriori} estimation.
+The last term contains priors on $\theta$ and $\phi$.
 A parameterized distribution \(p(z_i\mid\phi)\) on latent space, such as a Gaussian mixture model, can introduce inductive bias.
 The decoder smoothness imposes again a continuity constraint on \(z \mapsto x\), as reconstructions must interpolate well across learned codes.

-Unlike the VAE, no amortized inference is used, but the same decoder regularization implicitly shapes the latent geometry.
+Training with the objective in \autoref{eq:DGD0} performs MAP estimation of latent codes.
+Unlike the VAE, it does not maximize a lower bound on the marginal log-likelihood.
+Regardless of which approximation yields the best inductive bias for generations, our emphasis in the present work is on geometry-aware representation learning.
+Avoiding encoder-based manifold density approximations is our primary benefit which enables a broad class of latent geometries.
+We hence treat sampling results mainly as empirical sanity checks.

 In all three frameworks --- AE, VAE, and DGD --- the smoothness of the decoder function acts as a regularizer on latent codes.
-Since nearby \(z\) produce similar outputs, the learned representations inherit geometric continuity.
+Since nearby \(z\) produce similar outputs, the learned representations \textit{inherit} geometric continuity.
 The VAE further strengthens this bias through stochastic encodings and KL regularization.
 The DGD enforces it by directly optimizing per-sample codes under a smooth decoder.
 These smoothness priors play a central role in learning meaningful low-dimensional structure.